6.8 Media literacy and safe use of new media

 In 2022, higher education institutions could apply for funding for digital competence development as a part of the implementation of the national strategy for cyber and information security 2022-2024.
 The pool supports:

 - Development of relevant content to be included in higher education programmes and further adult education (VVU)

 - Increased knowledge and cooperation on education possibilities with cyber and information security

 There is 6.1 million DKK (about 0.8 million EUR) in the pool.

 Pedagogical tools supporting media literacy and safe use of new media

 On the platform EMU, teachers can find inspiration and teaching material about digitalisation, media literacy, and cyber security.
 The platform presents material for teaching at all levels in the education system, from childcare to adult and continuing training.
 The platform is managed by the Ministry of Children and Education.

-A new topic on IT cyber-security is available on the platform EMU.
+A topic on IT cyber-security is available on the platform EMU.
 The topic was developed as a part of the national cyber and information security strategy (2018-2021).
-The new topic objective is to ensure that children and young people are able to use online media and new technologies in a safe way.
+The topic objective is to ensure that children and young people are able to use online media and new technologies in a safe way.
 Furthermore, teaching materials are available for all levels of education (primary, preparatory basic training and education, vocational and general upper secondary, and vocational adult education training).

 The teaching materials deal with media literacy and resilience toward fake news, hacking, echo chambers, and radicalisation.

 - Articles with background knowledge for school leaders and teachers